hermangroup/docs/introduction/how-to-buy.rst

   https://coinsave.io

-  Coinsave is a Canadian OTC retailer offering DASH and other cryptocurrencies for CAD.
+  Coinsave is a Canadian OTC retailer offering HISTORIA and other cryptocurrencies for CAD.

 Bitcoin Meester